-Yes, cows and bison can crossbreed!
+Cows and bison can crossbreed!
 Cows and bison belong to the same animal subfamily, the Bovinae.
-Bison specifically belong to the Bison genus, although some scientists prefer to classify them in the Bos genus along with cows, due to their similarities. (source)
+Bison specifically belong to the Bison genus, although some scientists prefer to classify them in the Bos genus along with cows, due to their similarities.

 Since bison and cows are so close genetically, they can successfully crossbreed and produce offspring.
 American bison, often called plains buffalo, and domestic cattle hybrid crosses are known as beefalo!
 European bison are called wisent and can crossbreed with cows as well.

 So if you have cows and bison on your farm, it is possible your cow could be pregnant.